Associate Director for Operations

 Scholarly Research and Publications Program Manager

-Margaret Cabaniss is the publication assistant and editor for the Center for Ethics and Culture.
+Margaret Cabaniss is the scholarly research and publications program manager for the de Nicola Center for Ethics and Culture, overseeing the Fall Conference, visiting scholars, and the Center's multiple book series in cooperation with Notre Dame Press.
 Previously, she was the managing editor at Crisis Magazine and InsideCatholic.com.
 She graduated summa cum laude from the University of the South in Sewanee, TN, with a B.A. in English literature.

 Office: 424 Geddes Hall